Happy

 The sunglasses

-They shelter from the sun but also from sand or dust brought by the wind and gnats.
-Remember a string to fasten them around your neck and don’t worry unnecessarily about any falls, many are specially made to withstand our mistreatment.
+They will protect you from the sun, but also from sand or dust brought in by the wind and mosquitoes.
+Don’t forget a cord to tie them around your neck and don’t worry about falling down, many of them are specially made to withstand our abuse.

-To complete the equipment remember sunscreen or even technical t-shirts and shorts with protection factor.
+To complete your outfit, remember to bring sunscreen or even technical t-shirts and shorts with SPF.

 Gloves

-If you decide to bike at least a week, gloves are a valuable aid against cooler days, the breeze and even the little calluses that might come after so many miles on the handlebars.
+If you decide to cycle for at least a week, gloves are a valuable aid against the cooler days, the wind and even the little calluses that can form after so many miles on the handlebars.

 Padded pants

-One of the concerns of every cyclist is always the b-side.
-So many days in the saddle and it can happen to feel bruised and a little sore, but with padded shorts the vacation becomes much softer.
+One of the concerns of every cyclist is the bum.
+After so many days in the saddle, you can get bruised and a little sore, but with padded shorts, your holiday will be a lot smoother.

-And the aesthetic side, however, where do we put it?
-For cyclists who pay attention to their outfit, there are pretty bike skirts that will prevent the famous “sausage” effect on the thighs 😎.
+And the aesthetic side, where do we put it?
+For cyclists who care about their outfit, there are pretty cycling skirts that prevent the famous “sausage” effect on the thighs!

 Suitable shoes

-Closed, lightweight sneakers are recommended for pedaling: avoid those with smooth soles so as not to slip on the pedals, even in rain.
+Closed, lightweight trainers are recommended for pedalling: avoid those with smooth soles to avoid slipping on the pedals, even in the rain.

 Water

-There are often water fountains along the route, but it’s best to always leave with some supply: always carry a full water bottle (if your bike is equipped with bottle cages) or just in case, a water bottle to keep in your side bags.
+There are often water fountains along the route, but it’s best to always set off with some supplies: always carry a full water bottle (if your bike has bottle cages) or, just in case, a water bottle to put in your panniers.

-Also bring along some snacks, fruits, bars and other foods that can give you sugar and energy.
+Also bring some snacks, fruit, bars and other foods that give you sugar and energy.

 Two cyclists posing smilingly with raincoat, cycling in the rain